Zergatul/Zergatul.Obs.InputOverlay/README.md

 1. If you are running server application without elevated priviledges, it will not be able to detect your inputs from applications running under administrator.
 Example: I have game started from Steam, and command prompt, running as Administrator.
 Server will be able to detect inputs in game, but will show nothing when I type something in command prompt.
 1. You can show more keys, change style, colors, animations if you are familiar with HTML and CSS.
 Check `wwwroot` folder within application folder.
 It contains HTML, CSS and JavaScript files.
 1. If you need to restart server application, you will need to hide sources in OBS, and show them again.

+# Build application from sources
+You can open solution file in Visual Studio 2019.
+Program is written in C#, by using ASP.NET Core for web server.